 Research has shown, sex gets better with age.
 What were these older respondents referring to when they said better?

-During several focus group sessions I held researching my dissertation project (specifically focused on women and sexual desire), I was privy to some interesting information.
+During several focus group sessions I held researching my dissertation project (specifically focused on sexual desire), I was privy to some interesting information.
 It seemed to confirm what all the media is discussing and the pharmaceutical companies are hoping to make millions on – many women have lost their want to want, their wish, their desire for sex.
 Informally I have spoken with men; they too suffer in silence, often too embarrassed to admit to lack of desire.

 The scenarios vary, but the outcome is the same, very little or no sex.
 Whether it is a side effect of drugs, a long term relationship that has lost its spark, bedroom boredom, menopausal/andropausal hormonal changes, body aches and emotional stress that distracts our attention, the result is often the same – the body shuts down its desire for sex.